 I will talk in detail about all of these features.
 Let’s get started with the size.
 It’s small.
 The Silhouette Portrait machine looks like the little brother of Cameo.
 Just for reference, I’m comparing the latest generation of these machines meaning Silhouette Portrait 2 and Silhouette Cameo 3.

 Let’s continue with the comparison test.
-The weight is significant. the Portrait is 10 pounds lighter than its bigger brother.
+The weight is significant. the Portrait 2 is 10 pounds lighter than its bigger brother.
 This means it’s much much easier to carry around.
-Speaking of brother do you want to know how Silhouette Cameo compares to Brother Scan and Cut?
+Speaking of Brother do you want to know how Silhouette Cameo compares to Brother Scan and Cut?

-Let’s say you’re doing exhibits and tradeshows that extra 10 pound that you don’t have to carry around makes a big difference.
+Let’s say you’re doing exhibits and trade shows (craft fairs) that extra 10 pound that you don’t have to carry around makes a big difference.

 Now, both machines have cutting and drawing features.
 This means that you can pop either a cutter or a pen in the holder.
 So far so it’s promising.

 They both have the PixScan technology which means you can easily digitize your fabric patterns.
 All you need is your smartphone to take the photo and then upload it into the software, and you’re done.

 The cutting force is the same which is 210g.
 The thickest material you can insert is 2mm clearance in size.
 This doesn’t mean it can cut 2mm deep.
 It’s less than that.
 There are only a few things both of these machines can cut (leather and thick materials are not included).

 The cutting surface is the most important thing.
 It all comes down on what you’re using it for.
 If you are doing small jobs like scrapbooking or creating greeting cards, then Silhouette Portrait is just perfect for you.
 As you can see they both can work on long roles up to 10 feet long.
 You might need an extra cutting mat or two when you start out.
 I learned that the hard way.